Chisum poster

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes John Chisum surveys his vast cattle empire in Lincoln County, New Mexico.
 He's the powerful "Cattle King" who built his ranch through hard work and fair dealing with neighbors and the law..
-Structural examination shows that this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Murphy and his hired guns begin intimidating small ranchers and merchants, forcing them to sell only to Murphy's store at unfair prices.
 Chisum's friend Henry Tunstall is targeted, disrupting the peaceful status quo of Lincoln County..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Chisum and his allies win a major battle, driving Murphy's forces back and freeing several small ranchers from intimidation.
+The analysis reveals that this crucial beat Chisum and his allies win a major battle, driving Murphy's forces back and freeing several small ranchers from intimidation.
 It appears they're winning the war.
 False victory - Murphy is only regrouping and will use political connections to strike back harder., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 Chisum realizes that compromise with evil is itself evil.
 He rallies his remaining allies with a speech about standing for what's right.
 Pat Garrett accepts the marshal's badge, choosing law over vengeance.
 They synthesize force with justice for the final confrontation., demonstrating the transformation achieved throughout the journey.